-- 16. Maintenance

-- 17. Miscellaneous

-- 18. Preparatory camps

-- 19. Self-defence training

-- 20. PTAs/ school functions

-- 21. Provision of Rent (8 months)

-- 22. Capacity building

-- 3.8.7 The States and UTs need to develop appropriate curriculum framework in collaboration with state nodal agencies/institutes in school education such as SCERTs/SIEs etc., to strengthen the scheme which would include empowerment issues, adolescent and growing up concerns, self-defence, teaching-learning material, teacher training programmes and monitoring and assessment mechanisms keeping in mind the contexts, and age of the learners and the residential nature of the scheme which could be taken up with the involvement of experienced organizations, especially with a strong gender orientation.
+3.8.7 The States and UTs need to develop appropriate curriculum framework in collaboration with state nodal agencies/institutes in school education such as SCERTs/SIEs etc., to strengthen the scheme which would include empowerment issues, adolescent and growing up concerns, self-defence, teaching-learning material, teacher training programmes and monitoring and assessment mechanisms keeping in mind the contexts, and age of the learners and the residential nature of the scheme which could be taken up with the involvement of experienced organizations, especially with a strong gender orientation.

-- 3.8.8 Training for teachers and staff at the residential schools will be coordinated by the DIETs, BRCs etc.
+3.8.8 Training for teachers and staff at the residential schools will be coordinated by the District Institutes of Educational Training (DIETs), Block Resource Centres etc.